Aertech Industries

 The first diodes that we made were Tunnel diodes for amplifiers and back diodes for detectors.
 This was a manual one at a time process, i.e. not using wafers or masking.
 Since Tunnel diodes are highly doped there is no need for a clean room, i.e. it was more like a dirty room.

 It's difficult to test tunnel diodes because between the voltage where the peak and valley are located the diode exhibits negative resistance.
-In the region the diode will oscillate.
+In this region the diode will oscillate.
 To prevent oscillation the diode needs to see a real resistance that's lower than it's negative resistance, something that's very difficult to do over a frequency range that covers DC to 60 GHz.
-The way we did it was to use a transmission line that was loaded with lossy material (either cylindircal or a flat plate) and terminated with a fixed resistor.
+The way we did it was to use a transmission line that was loaded with lossy material (either cylindrical or a flat plate transmission lines) and terminated with a fixed resistor.
 A bridge circuit can be used to eliminate the fixed resistor from the measurement allowing the true I-V curve to be seen on a Tek 567 Curve Tracer.

-The next stage was to make Schottky diodes for use in detectors and mixers, then PIN and Varactor diodes were added.
-These were made on 2" diameter wafers which at that time were obsolete for digital ICs and so the equipment was available for low cost.
+The next stage was to make Schottky diodes for use in detectors and mixers, then PIN (Wiki) and Varactor (Wiki) and Step Recovery (Wiki) diodes were added.
+These were made on 2" diameter wafers which at that time were obsolete for digital ICs and so the equipment was available at low cost.
 Since we were dicing the wafer into chips that were 0.015" x 0.015" the yield per wafer was on the order of 10,000 chips/wafer there was no motivation to move to larger wafers.
 The need for a clean room may have been the main motivation to move from Mountain View to Sunnyvale.
 Sunnyvale was the first city to have a building code that allowed for both office space and hazardous materials in the same building (code section H6).

 Module Products